 Figures 19 and 20 show 5 s of rotational speed data (blue) measured from a balanced and unbalanced fan shaft, respectively.
 The figures also show the IAS estimated from the first harmonic filtered by a VKF (red) and a Butterworth filter (green).
 The estimated IAS estimated by using the Butterworth filter appears smoother than that estimated by the VKF.
 However, the general shape of the IAS is essentially identical in both cases.

-The measured rotational speed for the balanced shaft differs significantly from that for the unbalanced shaft (noisier and fluctuates more relatively to balanced shaft).
+The measured rotational speed for the balanced shaft differs significantly from that for the unbalanced shaft (noisier and fluctuates more relative to a balanced shaft).
 These differences also appear in the estimated IAS, which is noisier and fluctuates more than the IAS estimated from the balanced system.
 The IAS evaluated by both methods has short edge effects (1 s at the beginning and end of the signal).
 Therefore, these values are cut from the overall estimated IAS time signal (40.2 s).
 For most operational limitations of the system, such a reduction has no effect.
 Therefore, these methods are considered practical for estimating IAS.
-Conversely, the envelope (Hilbert transform) provide poor estimation of the IAS in the presence of noise.
+Conversely, the envelope (Hilbert transform) provides a poor estimate of the IAS in the presence of noise.
 The IAS estimated by the envelope has long edge effects, ≈5 s of the IAS time history.
 The emergence of these edge effects significantly reduces the IAS time history.
-The long edge effects lead us to abandon this method herein.
+The long-edge effects lead us to abandon this method herein.